SergiusTheBest/plog/README.md

 #Introduction

-##Hello
+##Hello log!
-I was looking for a C++ logging library but couldn't find the one that suits my requirements: some libraries are too fat and bloated, others do not have the features I need (CSV format and automatic 'this' pointer capture).
-So this library was born.
-The main idea: keep things as simple as possible.
+Plog is a C++ logging library that is designed to be as simple, small and flexible as possible.
+It is created as an alternative to existing big libraries and provides some unique features as CSV log format and automatic 'this' pointer capture.

 This is a minimal hello log sample: